imarc/handbook/strategy.markdown

 ### Reports and Specs

 We use [Word](http://www.microsoft.com/mac/word) for most reports and specs, but are not married to it.
 We prefer Word's .docx file format for its superior change tracking capabilities.
 (You can download branded templates from [our intranet](http://internal.imarc.net/).)
 We've used [Pages](http://www.apple.com/iwork/pages/); the revision tools aren't as robust but it's much better at handling images and styles, and less prone to crashing.

+We sometimes use [Google Docs](http://docs.google.com) to gather content or write collaboratively.
+However, due to some serious limitations in formatting, revision tracking, and graphics handling, we rarely use it for client deliverables.
+All Google Docs *must* live within iMarc's private Google Apps Domain; they should not be created or edited using personal accounts.

 We use [Keynote](http://www.apple.com/iwork/keynote/) when presenting on-screen.